- Qualifying period for Permanent members

 There are different requirements for members of the Permanent Force and Reserves, and lateral recruits from foreign services.

 Special conditions apply if you complete Continuous Full-Time Service (CFTS) or you have a combination of Permanent and Reserve service during your qualifying period.

-- Warlike service does not fast-track qualifying period of four years.
+- Warlike service does not fast-track the qualifying period of two years.

-- Eight years of effective Reserve service undertaken in consecutive, financial years.
+- Four years of effective Reserve service undertaken in consecutive, financial years.